 When and Where to Reset Matters for Long-Term Test-Time Adaptation

-Abstract: When continual test-time adaptation (TTA) persists over the long term, errors accumulate in a model and further lead it to predict only a few classes regardless of the input, known as model collapse.
-Recent studies have explored reset strategies that erase these accumulated errors completely.
-However, their periodic resets lead to suboptimal adaptation, as they occur independently of collapse.
-Also, their full resets cause the catastrophic loss of knowledge acquired over time, even though it could be beneficial in future.
-To this end, we propose 1) an Adaptive and Selective Reset (ASR) scheme that dynamically determines when and where to reset, 2) an importance-aware regularizer to recover essential knowledge lost from reset, and 3) an on-the-fly adaptation adjustment scheme to enhance adaptability under challenging domain shifts.
+Abstract: When continual test-time adaptation (TTA) persists over the long term, errors accumulate in the model and further cause it to predict only a few classes for all inputs, a phenomenon known as model collapse.
+Recent studies have explored reset strategies that completely erase these accumulated errors.
+However, their periodic resets lead to suboptimal adaptation, as they occur independently of the actual risk of collapse.
+Moreover, their full resets cause catastrophic loss of knowledge acquired over time, even though such knowledge could be beneficial in the future.
+To this end, we propose (1) an Adaptive and Selective Reset (ASR) scheme that dynamically determines when and where to reset, (2) an importance-aware regularizer to recover essential knowledge lost due to reset, and (3) an on-the-fly adaptation adjustment scheme to enhance adaptability under challenging domain shifts.
 Extensive experiments across long-term TTA benchmarks demonstrate the effectiveness of our approach, particularly under challenging conditions.
-Our code will be released.
+Our code is available at https://github.com/YonseiML/asr.

 Primary Area: transfer learning, meta learning, and lifelong learning